Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * It is recommended to use a user  with **sysadmin** privileges in the connection string and to run on a production-like environment with recently up to date statistics.

 * By default the script is setup to exclude system related Oracle schemas and include all others.
 You can modify the optional parameters above to get the desired scope, including the operator that is used.

+* This `create_ddls.sh` script was tested with sqlcl Version: 23.1.0.089.0929 for Mac OS.

+* This `create_ddls_plus.sh` script was tested with sqlplus Version: 19.8.0.0.0 for Mac OS.

 > Do not remove the parentheses around the entire statement which are needed for compound logic.
 The **NOT** statement is already included in the code for the exclusion operator/condition.